 No. Your subscription includes export.
 No per-record charges, no surprise fees for downloading a CSV.
 If you can search it, you can export it.

-Sign up, get an API key, start making requests.
+Subscribe to Pro, generate an API key in settings, and start making requests.
 No application form, no waiting for approval, no sales call.
 Full OpenAPI 3.1 spec, semantic field names (total_revenue, not f9_01_rev_tot_cy), and structured JSON responses that work with LLM tool-use and MCP out of the box.

 No. Our search handles approximate and misspelled names.
 Searching "habitat humanity" will still find "Habitat for Humanity International."